GET SMS alert as your vehicle get STOLEN

 Henceforth, bike and car thieves can run but not hide.
 And vehicle owners, apprehensive of ever-increasing thefts of cars and bikes in the city and their prized possessions going missing for ever, can heave a sigh of relief.
 All they need to do is instal a device, the size of a mobile phone with a sim, inside their vehicle.

 The moment their vehicle is stolen or tampered with, the device will send them an SMS alert.
 Thereafter, the thief and his movements will be like iridescent squiggles on a radar and can be tracked live on a mapbased platform such as Google Earth.
-With about 7,000 vehicles reported stolen every year, it makes the police’s task much easier and, what’s
+With about 7,000 vehicles reported stolen every year, it makes the police’s task much easier and, what’s more, the device is affordably priced.

 The device, called ‘Tcop’, has been developed by iTrans Technologies (India) Pvt Ltd, located on Bannerghatta Road.
 In bikes, the device can be fitted beneath the seat or near the battery.
 In cars, it can be placed inside the glove box.
 It has a set of wires and one wire is connected to the battery.
 It draws a small amount of power from the battery and doesn’t require recharging.